Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 --------

-Like many other machine learning frameworks, the core data structures of Akida are layers and models, and users familiar with Keras, Tensorflow or Pytorch should be on familiar ground.
+Like many other machine learning frameworks, the core data structures of Akida are layers and models, and users familiar with Keras, TensorFlow or PyTorch should be on familiar ground.

-The main difference between Akida and other machine learning networks is that inputs and weights are integers and it only performs integer operations, so that it can further reduce the power consumption and memory footprint.
-Since quantization and ReLU activation functions lead to a substantial sparsity, Akida takes advantage of this by implementing operations in biologically inspired event-based calculations.
-However, to simplify the user experience, the model weights and the inputs are represented as integer tensors (Numpy arrays), similar to what you would see in other machine learning frameworks.
+The main difference between Akida and other machine learning frameworks is that inputs and weights are integers and it only performs integer operations, which further reduces the power consumption and memory footprint.
+Since quantization and ReLU activation functions lead to substantial sparsity, Akida takes advantage of this by implementing operations as biologically inspired event-based calculations.
+However, to simplify the user experience, the model weights and the inputs are represented as integer tensors (NumPy arrays), similar to what you would see in other machine learning frameworks.

-Going from the standard deep learning world to Akida world is done by following simple steps:
+Going from the standard deep learning world to the Akida world is done in a few simple steps:

 - build a model using TF-Keras or optionally using a model from the `Brainchip zoo <./akida_models.html>`__